-Personal Evangelism (MIN 209) is designed to assist students in using the Bible, other tools, and practical methods in leading people to Christ.
-The effective use of follow-up methods is also explored.
-3 credit hrs
+Personal Evangelism (MIN 209) is designed to assist students in understanding the Biblical foundation and purpose of evangelism in Christian living.
+Students will become familiar with using the Bible and practical methods in having conversations with people about Christ.
+The effective use of followup disciple-making methods is also explored.

-On-Campus - every semester
+3 credit hrs On-Campus - every fall Online - every year